edujtm/edujtm.github.io/content/posts/en/opencv-floodfill.md

 ### Painting the background as white

 Since we know that there are no bubbles at the borders, it follows that all pixels at the borders line are part of the background.
 If we do a flood fill in any of them, the background will turn white.
-We can choose the top right corner.
+We can choose the top left corner.

 ```Cpp
 void fill_background(cv::Mat_<float> input, float value) {